MarcDiallo/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html are like labeled boxes so you can organize the content on the page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+block pushes it onto the next line whereas inline keeps it in, block has an adjustable width and height

 3. What are the 4 areas of the box model?

+padding, border, content, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+X axis

 5. Explain why git is valuable to a team of developers.

+Git is valuable because it allows you to work collabritively while also having safety nets incase there are bugs with the code in the main branch

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up